troykyo/dssloopholes.github.io/category/digitalization/DS AI ML.md

   <div class="overlay-text">
     <h3> Data Science, AI and ML </h3>
  DS, AI and ML play a crucial role in Fashion ecosystem processes.
-From image generation for design, user profile creation, business systems, and production optimization; DS, AI and ML have been a .
+From image generation for design, user profile creation, business systems, and production optimization; DS, AI and ML have been a powerful tool.
 It can even support sustainability by analyzing images of what you wear understand what is in your wardrobe to helps companies understand what to make or connect you with existing items.
     <br><br><strong>VET: </strong>
 How can DS, AI and ML help make fashion more eco-friendly and reduce waste?
 	  <br><strong> HEI: </strong>